pletfix/app/README.md

 ### Additional Configuration

 Customize the configuration files stored in `config` folder.

+## Web Server Configuration

+For the production environment a web server with URL rewriting is required, e.g. Apache or Nginx.
+Read the [Pletfix documentation](https://pletfix.com/docs/master/en/installation#web-server) for setup instructions.

 ## License

 The Pletfix framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).